Himanshumamba/react-infinitescroll-with-observer/README.md

-React infinite scroll with  IntersectionObserver
+React infinite scroll with  IntersectionObserver and react query